 The Stohlquist Fit is a "universal sized" life vest that is surprisingly comfortable throughout the range of sizes it manages to accommodate.
-Both large and small testers across genders find this vest easy to wear and simple to adjust to the right size.
-A thinner top section of the front side also allows this vest to bend more easily than many others, which most women, in particular, will greatly appreciate.
-Where several other, similar jackets are too close and uncomfortably tight around the neck and collar bones, the Fit is just right.
+Both large and small testers across genders find this vest easy to wear and simple to adjust to the correct fit.
+A thinner top section of the front side also allows this vest to bend more easily than many others, which our women testers, in particular, greatly appreciated.
+Some similar life jackets we tested fit too high and tight around the neck and collar bones, but we found this one to be just right.
 Relatively large armholes keep it decently comfortable and potentially even spacious enough for you to wear on a short paddling trip.
 Numerous loops all the way around the vest also help keep strap tails out of the way, making your day that much more hassle-free and enjoyable.

 Read the full review: Astral V-Eight

 The Stearns Adult Classic is an impressively low-cost vest that just works.
-Its universal sizing makes it a great choice as a back-up jacket for the occasions when your friends or family want to join you on the water.
+Its universal sizing makes it a great choice as a spare jacket for the occasions when your friends or family want to join you on the water.
 It's a solid performer with armholes large enough to be reasonably comfortable and mobile for all the normal movements you'd do hanging out on your boat.
-While many value contenders tend to be too close and tight on the neck, this one maintains an appropriate distance.
+Some budget life jackets tend to be too close and tight on the neck, but this one maintains an appropriate distance.

-This vest is a bit stiffer across the chest than others, which can make it more challenging, especially for women, to wear all day comfortably.
-Also, if you're not careful, the straps may slip off the bottom of the back panel but can easily be readjusted to avoid that discomfort.
-This isn't a knockout when it comes to durability, but it's not terrible either.
-And for the price, it's less devastating when you do need to replace it.
-This is a great choice if you're on a tight budget or want to have an extra life jacket around for company.
+This vest is a bit stiffer across the chest than others, making it more challenging for some to wear comfortably all day.
+Also, we found that the straps sometimes slipped off the bottom of the back panel, but this can be remedied with a quick readjustment.
+This model isn't a knockout when it comes to durability, but it's not terrible either — and for the price, it's less devastating when you do need to replace it.
+This is a great choice if you're on a budget or want to have an extra life jacket around for company.